WDI-SEA/react-development-course-materials/03-Underlying-Concepts/02-react-component-lifecycle-lecture.md

 this.myFunctionName = this.myFunctionName.bind(this)
 ```

 In JavaScript classes, methods aren't bound by default.
-So, if you pass a component's method to a child component _without_ binding it, its context will be bounded to the child and not the parent.
-Causing it to not behave the way you intended.
+So, if you pass a component's method to a child component _without_ binding it, its context will be bound to the child and not the parent, causing it to behave in a way other than how you intended.

 Here's an example: